AdamSmasherDerby/crgscreenpack/README.md

 This screen only shows the rosters and team logos.

 If you have any questions, feature requests, or suggestions for other screens, please feel free to submit an issue.

+## Roboto

+This is a publicly licensed font which is used for most of the screens.
+This folder should be in the same directory as the _folders_ containing the other screens.